RamaPramati/StackOverFlowJavaPostsFilter/README.md

 required answers into output file with the help of *JavaPostsFileWriter*.

-*2. StackOverFlowPostsParser:* Responsible for parsing the given file and getting question's details, accepted answers and most voted answers.
+*2. StackOverFlowPostsParser:* Responsible for parsing the given file and collecting filtered question's details, related accepted answers and most voted answers.

 While parsing, it is doing following steps for every parsed post,